 What does mobbing mean?
 In her book Workplace Mobbing: Expulsion, Exclusion, and Transformation, Linda Shall cross-defined bullying at work (termed “mobbing”) as “a deliberate attempt to force a person out of their workplace by humiliation, general harassment, emotional abuse, and terror.”
 This mobbing tends to be executed by a leader (who can be a manager, a co-worker, or a subordinate).
 The leader then rallies others into a systematic and frequent “mob-like” behavior toward the target.
 Other terms for mobbing in the workplace include workplace bullying, group bullying, and aggression.

-How Common Is Workplace Mobbing?
+How Common Is Mobbing In The Workplace?

 According to the Workplace Bullying Institute, approximately one in three employees is a target of aggression at work.
-The Institute also found that women are most often the targets of this harassment.
+The institute also found that women are most often the targets of this harassment.

 Stages of Mobbing

 If you suspect you’re being mobbed at work or simply want to understand more about the process and symptoms of workplace mobbing, you may want to consider the stages of mobbing.
 The stages of mobbing typically mirror the stages of grief:

 The first stage in workplace mobbing is disagreement.
 Mobbing usually sparks with a disagreement or some other form of criticism (such as an investigation, rebuke, warning, suspension, termination, evaluation, or report) toward the target of workplace bullying.
 This allows the target to be caught off guard and seemingly gives validity to the attack.
 Mobbing often begins with some form of disagreement regarding the individual being mobbed—for instance, claiming that an employee has a pattern of tardiness after a single late arrival to work.